**PixelCNC v1.69b - User Guide**

 This button simply deselects the active operation.
 When no operation is selected while in the Project Operations mode the 3D view will render all of the project's operations' toolpaths.
 This is unless any of them have their individual toolpath visibilities toggled off or toolpath rendering is disabled via the toggle on the View Toolbar.
 (See the View Toolbar section)

-The simulation renders a calculated approximation of the cuts each operation will produce when run on a CNC router or mill.
+The simulation renders a calculated approximation of the cuts each operation will produce when run on a 3-axis CNC router or mill.
 This project mode's button appears as a film playback icon.
-Operations are listed on the left-side of the window, as is the case with the Project Operations mode.
+In this mode operations are listed on the left-side of the window, just as with the Project Operations mode.
 The resolution and fidelity of the simulation can be controlled via the "Simulation Settings" dialog, accessed through the Config menu.
 The rendering method for the simulation can also be switched between two available methods: the default "slice-stack" rendering method which the canvas is also rendered with by default, and "raymarched rendering" which employs a rendering technique known as "parallax occlusion mapping".
 (See the Simulation Settings section)

 Basic information about the currently selected operation is displayed on the right side of the PixelCNC window along with playback controls for driving the simulation.
 Pressing the skip-back/rewind button will reverse the simulation state to the beginning of the selected operation - with the progress slider at zero percent.
 In this state the simulation will show the result of all operations prior to the selected operation which are not excluded from the project (via toggling the 'include operation' chainlink icon button in Operations mode).
 Pressing the play button will then perform a live simulation that progresses through all the cut paths of the operation as though being run on a CNC.

-Toggles whether or not the camera follows the cutter position.
+: Toggles whether or not the camera follows the cutter position as the simulation updates during live playback.

-Deselects the currently selected operation, leaving the current simulation state visible in the 3D view undisturbed.
-However, once an operation is unselected the 3D view will resume drawing all toolpaths from all operations - unless toolpath drawing is toggled off for any operations or via the view toggle button at the top of the 3D view area.
+: Deselects the currently selected operation.
+Once an operation is unselected the 3D view will resume drawing all toolpaths from all operations - unless toolpath drawing is toggled off for any operations or via the view toggle button at the top of the 3D view area.